rtinney1/PasswordCheckerML/Stage2/README.md

 The machine learning algorithm in use is Logistic Regression

-Currently, the dataset is a hardset value on line 32.
+Currently, the dataset is a hardset value on line 32 in main.py.
 Please change to the dataset created via the createPasswordDataSet.py script